lmartirosyan/appoitment/README.md

 # Appoitment

 This project is rest api which  provides the possibility to schedule appointments for facility customers.
+Each request authorised by HTTP Basic authentification.
+Project consists of 2 requests:
+1. The first request (api/schedule/entry) should receive that two files, parse them to json objects and send them back via HTTP response
+2. The second request (api/schedule/distribute) should handle the distribution of appointments into facilities based on user entry.
+When we send the response back to the user, they should be able to specify the number of people and empty spots they want to distribute into each of the facilities.

+For each of the appointment, we facility provides 1 hour.
+Schedule should be within one 4 weeks

 ## Getting Started

+### Technology stack
+1. Java
+2. Spring
+3. Hibernate
+4. Posgresql
+5. Maven

 ### Project set up
 1. Set up maven project
 2. Clone Appointment project from git repo.